 All lacerations will usually heal, even if left alone and no sutured.
 Suturing simply allows a cut to heal more quickly and with a better cosmetic result; it may also reduce the chance of post-wound infections.

-People with other medical problems (diabetes, for example) may take longer than average to heal and close wounds with sutures.
+- People with other medical problems (diabetes, for example) may take longer than average to heal.